Beautiful Perrin Revolving Carbine

 What is the Perrin Revolving Carbine?

-What cartridge did the Perrin Revolving Carbine use?
+What cartridge does the Perrin Revolving Carbine use?

-It used the 11mm/12mm Perrin centerfire cartridge, an advanced design for its time (circa 1859).
-This cartridge featured a very thick rim (3-4mm) and a heeled bullet, where the case measured 12mm and the bore was 11mm.
+It utilizes the 11mm/12mm Perrin centerfire cartridge, notable for its thick rim (3-4mm) and a heeled bullet design, where the case is 12mm and the bore is 11mm.

-Why was the Perrin Revolving Carbine rejected by the French military?
+Why was the Perrin Revolving Carbine rejected for French military service?

-What are the key mechanical features of the Perrin Revolving Carbine?
+What are the key features of the Perrin Revolving Carbine?

 More from Forgotten Weapons